rcurrie/kubernetes/README.md

 ```
 kubectl config use-context <context name>
 ```
-To automatically reference all config files with the suffice .config add the following to your ~/.bash_profile:
+To automatically reference all config files with the suffix .config add the following to your ~/.bash_profile:
 ```
 export KUBECONFIG=`find $HOME/.kube/ -name "*.config" -printf "%p:"`
 ```